ClusterlessHQ/aws-s3-log-pipeline/README.md

 # Convert AWS S3 Access Logs to Parquet

-This repo provides a sample pipeline using [Clusterless](https://github.com/ClusterlessHQ/clusterless) and [Tessellate](https://github.com/ClusterlessHQ/tessellate) to convert native [AWS S3 access logs](https://docs.aws.amazon.com/AmazonS3/latest/userguide/LogFormat.html) into [Apache Parquet](https://parquet.apache.org) files for use with tools like AWS Athena.
+This repo provides a sample pipeline using [Clusterless](https://github.com/ClusterlessHQ/clusterless) and [Tessellate](https://github.com/ClusterlessHQ/tessellate) to convert native [AWS S3 access logs](https://docs.aws.amazon.com/AmazonS3/latest/userguide/LogFormat.html) into [Apache Parquet](https://parquet.apache.org) files for use with tools like AWS Athena (or any other log format with minor edits).

 See https://github.com/ClusterlessHQ/clusterless-aws-examples for simpler examples that should be run first to familiarize yourself with Clusterless.